stat545ubc-2022/assignment-b3-mlbaron1/README.md

 1) Soundfiles which are interactable (you may play and download the sounds).
 2) Relevant imagery.
 3) Functional email link to contact me at.
-4) Interactive ggplot ellipse visualization demonstrating the vowel mappings in F1-F2 space to illustrate where the vowels are mapped.
+4) Interactive ggplot ellipse visualization demonstrating the vowel mappings in F1-F2 space to illustrate where the vowels are mapped in the study.
 5) pickerInput widget to interact with visualization to select high vowels vs non-high vowels to demonstrate the main effect seen in the study.